iowaguy/pcn-simulator/jaison/notes/speedy-murmurs-simulator.md

 - [x] [Running the simulation outputs a set of files, what do each of those files have/mean?](#simuation-output)
 - [x] [How are the results evaluated?
 Graphs plotted](#graphs-plotted)

 **Paper evaluation verification**
 - [x] After understanding the data and the results.
 Try reproducing the results from the paper.
-- [ ] Run the simulation on an updated data set (Ripple data from 2016 - Present).
-This is interesting because Ripple had a transaction surge in 2017.
-    * What is the expected result?
-    * What is the actual result? was SpeedyMurmurs still more performant than Silent Whispers in the presence of high transactional load which probably resulted in frequent tree rebalancing.
+- [ ] Look for other data sets that can be used in the simulator.

 **Exploring Byzantine behaviour**
+- [ ] Note on the attacker model assumed.
+List assumptions.
+- [ ] Recreate the attacker model assumed in paper and observe behaviour.
-- [ ] Make a theorectical plan on the type of attacks you want to make.
-This involves clearly defining the model.
+- [ ] List of attacks read until now (from the other papers).
+- [ ] Come up with a list of additional attacks that can be performed.
+Run them by Cristina and Ben.
+- [ ] What happens when a few transactions are missing or repeated in the data set?
+How do speedy murmurs and silent whispers behave?
 - [ ] Understand how EXACTLY the algorithm is implemented and run these attacks in the simulator.
 - [ ] Will it be possible to modularize/improve the simulator to simulate byzantine behaviour with a simple config file?